linode/manager/README.md

 testing thing, look them up.
 Let's get good test coverage from day one on this project, shall we?

+### (Linode-internal) devenv-test

+Tests mirroring Baker prbuilder tests can be built locally using the `devenv-test` script.

+    devenv test -docker .

+Or:

+    devenv test -docker manager

+Testing using `devenv-test` without docker is not currently supported.

 TODO: Add info for when this repo becomes open source